rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 record corresponds to data that could have been read using a retrieval operation.

+- For periodic subscriptions, triggered updates will occur at the boundaries of a specified time interval.
+These boundaries can be calculated from the periodic parameters:

+  -  a "period" that defines the duration between push updates.

+  -  an "anchor-time"; update intervals fall on the points in time that are a multiple of a "period" from an "anchor-time".
+If an "anchor-time" is not provided, then the "anchor-time" MUST be set with the creation time of the initial update record.

 ## On-Change events

 In an on-change subscription, update records need to indicate not